James Bond roams the world again in search of even more stunts and implausible baddies.

 The Commies again prove to be the antagonists, but the protagonist this time is classically trained actor Timothy Dalton – as young and virile as the Sean Connery of blessed memory, and surely the George Lazenby of the 80s in his stolid, stalwart boringness.

 The plot has something to do with 007 assisting the escape of Georgi Koskov (Jeroen Krabbe) – a prominent Russian defector from behind the Iron Curtain.

 In the process, he falls in love with Kara Milovy – the glamorous KGB assassin he refuses to shoot.
 She turns out to be a Czech cellist and the lover of the defected spy and now it’s up to 007 to help her escape, too.

-Maryam D’Abo is the cellist (pictured below right) while Joe Don Baker provides the villainy and reliable old John Glen directs this, the 15th in an evidently unending series.
+Maryam D’Abo is the cellist (pictured) while Joe Don Baker provides the villainy and reliable old John Glen directs this, the 15th in an evidently unending series.